nodejs/node/doc/api/stream.md

 }
 ```

-When extending streams it is important to keep in mind what options the user
+When extending streams, it is important to keep in mind what options the user
 can and should provide before forwarding these to the base constructor.
 For
-example if the implementation makes assumptions in regard to e.g. the
+example, if the implementation makes assumptions in regard to e.g. the
 `autoDestroy` and `emitClose` options, it becomes important to not allow the
 user to override these.
-It is therefore recommend to be explicit about what
+It is therefore recommended to be explicit about what
 options are forwarded instead of implicitly forwarding all options.

 The new stream class must then implement one or more specific methods, depending